Join the thousands of parents already raising smarter, happier babies with our online baby classes: The Active Babies Smart Kids series. Click here.

 We believe that every parent has the right and the need to know that this resource exists, to have access to the information and to understand the positive impact it can have on their child’s future.
 Every parent has the right to give their child the chance to be the best that s/he can be.

-You can even watch the Active Babies Smart Kids series before birth!
+Watch the Active Babies Smart Kids series before birth!

 Preventing problems before they begin

 - Decreasing the incidence of learning difficulties.
 Presently, in Australia, one in five children begin school with developmental immaturities that affect learning.
-Children who progress through the normal, natural stages of development in the first years of life, in particular in this first year, are unlikely to have learning problems when they are at school.
+Children who progress through the normal, natural stages of development in the first years of life, in particular in this first year, are unlikely to have learning problems when they are at school

 - Decreasing the incidence of paediatric obesity.
 One in four Australian children are overweight or obese and studies are suggesting that paediatric obesity and inactivity are on the rise.
 Recent research4 has shown that it is as early as the first year that the problem starts for many children because as babies, they don’t get moving, they get heavier and movement gets harder!
 It’s a vicious cycle!
-We need to get babies on their tummies ( while awake) leading to moving in this first year and make exercise and activity the habit rather than inactivity.
+We need to get babies on their tummies (while awake) leading to moving in this first year and make exercise and activity the habit rather than inactivity

-- Decreasing the incidence of other related physical, mental and emotional issues that can be created by an environmentally related slow start; low self-esteem, anxiety, depression.
+- Decreasing the incidence of other related physical, mental and emotional issues that can be created by an environmentally related slow start; low self-esteem, anxiety, depression

-- Decreasing the incidence of non-melancholic postnatal depression as the series increases parental confidence and encourages bonding.
+- Decreasing the incidence of non-melancholic postnatal depression as the series increases parental confidence and encourages bonding

-All this at the same time as saving the Governments millions: “It’s a pocketbook issue.
+All this at the same time as saving Governments millions: “It’s a pocketbook issue.
 The research is pretty clear that an investment in those five years pays big dividends for taxpayers a few years down the road when children do not have to be held back a grade in school, don’t require expensive special education programs, avoid costly health issues and, as adults, stay off unemployment rolls.”5

 I’ve been following the Active Babies Smart Kids videos, doing one every few days.
 I’ve noticed a huge difference in bubs abilities, especially tummy time.
 They are such a great reference tool because not only are you provided with the activity, but also the ‘why’ which is so important!
 It’s not only teaching bub, it’s teaching me too!
 I feel more confident as a new mum.
 Thank you for this great resource.